sculpin/sculpin.io/source/documentation.md

     |     `-- sculpin_kernel.yml       # Sculpin's configuration (optional)

-For example, tho configure something like the default permalink for posts, one would need to configure the posts bundle's configuration:
+For example, to configure something like the default permalink for posts, one would need to configure the posts bundle's configuration:

     sculpin_posts: